amhtj/DL-HSE/README.md

 # Practical Machine learning course

-This repository was created for machine ML seminars taught at HSE for first-year undergraduates in the Data Science program.
+This repository was created for ML seminars taught at HSE for first-year undergraduates in the Data Science program.